A Less Terrifying Universe? Mundanity as an Explanation for the Fermi Paradox: A Mundane Perspective

 Currently there is a lot of debate regarding the development of artificial intelligence (AI), even if such systems appear far from artificial {\em general} intelligence (AGI).
 While a technological singularity has been predicted by some \citep[e.g.][]{Vinge1993}, this may not occur.
 Or, if it does, it will affect the virtual world far more significantly than the physical world.

 There are some indications that technological and engineering changes may already be becoming more modest. \citet{Park2023} argued that papers and patents are becoming less ``disruptive'' over time.
 Some have noted a slowing down of Moore's law \citep[e.g.][]{Lundstrom2022,Theis2017}.
 Ramifications may be seen in the flattening of the growth rate of ``Top 500'' supercomputer list.\footnote{https://top500.org/statistics/perfdevel/} Even if this is just a temporary slowdown in technological progress, a fundamental limit would eventually be reached.
-Also, as an additional constraint, \citet{Haqq2009} and \citet{Mullan2019} argue that sustainability places limits on the growth of civilizations, and \citet{Haqq2025} propose that stellar luminosity and mass provide a limit in the absence of very advanced technology.
+Also, as possible additional constraints, \citet{Haqq2009} and \citet{Mullan2019} argue that sustainability places limits on the growth of civilizations, \citet{Haqq2025} propose that stellar luminosity and mass provide a limit in the absence of very advanced technology, and \citet{Balbi2025} consider constraints imposed by production of waste heat.

 On the relatively near-term horizon, it should be possible to generate power via controlled nuclear fusion \citep[e.g.][]{Sadik2024}.
 However, per capita energy usage in the United States has declined since 1979.\footnote{https://data.worldbank.org/indicator/EG.USE.PCAP.KG.OE?locations=US} Thus, there may be no strong driver that compels a civilization with a fairly stable population level to move much further along the Kardashev scale.